1upcloud/1upcloud.github.io/site/content/posts/devsecops.md

 ---
-title: "2.
-The Future of DevSecOps"
+title: "The Future of DevSecOps"
 weight: 2
 authors:
   - jane.doe